Why Are Decodable Books So Important?

 Are decodable books boring?

 They don’t have to be.
 But unfortunately, most decodable books are boring.
-The sentences are stilted and unnatural.
-The illustrations are often unattractive.
-The storylines nonexistent.
+The sentences are often stilted and unnatural, the illustrations are unattractive, and the stories barely exist.

-But it doesn’t have to be this way!
-While decodable books use controlled text, they can still tell meaningful, engaging stories.
-Thoughtful writing and delightful illustrations can bring warmth, humor, and joy to early reading — even within a limited word set.
+But it doesn’t have to be this way.
+Even with controlled text, decodable books can still tell engaging stories.
+Thoughtful writing and strong illustrations can bring warmth, humor, and joy to early reading.